mhmdhzq93/fakenews-twitter-natural-disaster/README.md

-## Natural Disaster Fake Tweets Detection
+## Natural Disaster Fake Tweets Detection Web Application
-This is a repository of research project (WQD7002) consisting of datasets, EDA notebook, classifier module and application
+This is a repository of research project (WQD7002) consisting of datasets, EDA notebook, classifier module and application source codes.
+The model is deployed as web application using Flask

 ### Objective
 1) To implement supervised learning approach and Natural Language Processing (NLP) techniques on the natural disaster tweets.